saikrishnags05/Project-for-Data-to-Decisions/RScript/RScript.md

 • Counseling & Prevention

-Staff can hand-craft an integrated, multi-service, trauma-informed strategy to help clients toward safety, well-being, and, ultimately, self-sufficiency, thanks to their programs and services.
-A sliding pricing scale is available for some of their counseling services.

 Heartland Family Service’s objective is to enhance communities by providing education, counseling, and support services to individuals and families.
 Last year, Heartland Family Service, which was founded in